ddev/ddev/docs/content/users/usage/database-management.md

 ## Database Clients

 The `ddev mysql` and `ddev psql` commands give you direct access to the `mysql` and `psql` clients in the database container, which can be useful for quickly running commands while you work.
-You might run `ddev mysql` to use interactive commands like `DROP DATABASE backend;` or `SHOW TABLES;`, or do things like `echo "SHOW TABLES;" | ddev mysql` or `ddev mysql -uroot -proot` to get root privileges.
+You might run `ddev mysql` to use interactive commands like `DROP DATABASE backend;` or `SHOW TABLES;`, or do things like `echo "SHOW TABLES;" | ddev mysql` or `ddev mysql -udb -pdb` to run with `db` user privileges.

 The `web` and `db` containers are each ready with MySQL/PostgreSQL clients, so you can [`ddev ssh`](../usage/commands.md#ssh) or `ddev ssh -s db` and use `mysql` or `psql`.